WAS - LAS

 The average price of all round-trip flights from Washington, D.C. to Las Vegas clicked on KAYAK for each day over the last 12 months.

 When flying from Washington, D.C. to Las Vegas, you should consider leaving on a Saturday and avoid Thursdays if you are looking for the best rates.
-For your return to Washington, D.C., you’ll find the best rates on Thursdays and the most expensive ones on Mondays.
+For your return to Washington, D.C., you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Washington, D.C. to Las Vegas?